FAQ

 Comparison with other operating systems

-You can see how Redox is compared to Linux, FreeBSD and Plan 9 on this page.
+You can see how Redox is compared to Linux, FreeBSD and Plan 9 on these pages:

 What is the purpose of Redox?

-The main goal of Redox is to be a general-purpose OS, while maintaining security, reliability and correctness.
+The main goal of Redox is to be a general-purpose OS, while maintaining security, stability and correctness.

 Redox aims to be an alternative to existing Unix systems (Linux/BSD), with the ability to run most Unix programs with only recompilation or minimal modifications.